By Andru McCracken

-Council authorized staff to negotiate a three-year contract with Yellowhead Pavement Marking Inc regarding municipal line painting.
+Council authorized staff to negotiate a three-year contract with Yellowhead Pavement Marking Inc regarding municipal line painting, with the option to renew for another two.
 The company was the lowest bidder, coming in at $62,584.02 for five years of line painting.

 Council authorized staff to apply for a $10,000 Housing Needs Assessment Program from the Northern Development Initiative Trust.
 Council also provided a resolution in support of the program.

 Council approved all six projects at 100%, including $86,775 to Valemount Cares Phase 1.
 Valemount and Area Recreation Development Association received $40,380.
 Valemount Children’s Activity Society received $10,665 on the condition that their other funding application for the same project is unsuccessful.
 The Valemount Climbing Club received $28,450.
 Robson Valley Spay and Neuter Society received $5000.
 The Royal Canadian Legion Valemount Branch received $3000.

 Clean Air Task Force

 Council appointed Tom Jamin to the Clean Air Task Force.

 Council received a report on changes to the Environmental Management Act and the Stage 13 Contaminated Sites Regulation.
 They now require the village to submit site profile information for properties with a ‘history of specified industrial and commercial uses.’

 Previously the municipality opted out of submitting profile information, but they are now required to.

 Staff have put into place these new reporting requirements, and incorporated the appropriate forms into the relevant application processes.

 Valemount’s Funky Goat food truck is applying for a permit to operate at its 5th Ave location, between the Rocky Mountain Goat’s newspaper office and the brewery for another three years.
 There will be a public hearing on May 11, 2021.